-Starting a business as a corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP) or Limited Partnership (LP) requires having a resident agent in Kansas.
-Learn who the resident agent is, their job duties and the requirements to be one.
+Starting a business as a corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP), or Limited Partnership (LP) requires having a resident agent in Kansas.
+Learn who the resident agent is, their job duties, and the requirements to be one.

-What is a Resident Agent?
+What is a resident agent?

-Why is a Resident Agent Required in Kansas?
+Why is a resident agent required in Kansas?

-A resident agent is required by the Secretary of State when filing an LLC, LP or corporation in Kansas.
-This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation), but can be changed at any time.
+A resident agent is required by the Secretary of State when filing an LLC, LP, or corporation in Kansas.
+This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation) but can be changed at any time.

 Sole proprietorships and general partnerships do not need a resident agent.

-The requirements for an entity to have a resident agent are formed under Kansas Statutes 17-7666 (LLC) and 17-6202 (corporation) which mandate registered entities will have and continuously maintain a resident agent and registered office within the state.
-The agent must generally be available during normal business hours to forward any service of process, notice or demand pertaining to the entity to the appropriate individuals.
+The requirements for an entity to have a resident agent are formed under Kansas Statutes 17-7666 (LLC) and 17-6202 (corporation), which mandate registered entities will have and continuously maintain a resident agent and registered office within the state.
+The agent must generally be available during normal business hours to forward any service of process, notice, or demand pertaining to the entity to the appropriate individuals.

 The reason for having one makes sense.
-If a business is owned by a single-person, it’s easy to determine who should be notified in the event of a lawsuit or tax notice.
-However, if a business has several owners, members or partners, it would be difficult to determine who the correct contact is.
-By requiring a central point of contact in the state there is no question that time-sensitive documents are going to the right person in a timely manner.
+If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
+However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
+By requiring a central point of contact, there is no question that time-sensitive documents are going to the right person in a timely manner.

 - Administrative Dissolution – In Kansas, if the business doesn’t have a resident agent, the Secretary of State can dissolve the entity.

-Who can be a Resident Agent in Kansas?
+Who can be a resident agent in Kansas?

-A resident agent in Kansas can be any resident of the state who is 18 years or older, a registered Kansas domestic business entity or a foreign business entity authorized to do business in the state.
+A resident agent in Kansas can be any resident of the state who is 18 years or older, a registered Kansas domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
-Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.
+Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-Can I be my own Resident Agent in Kansas?
+Can I be my own resident agent in Kansas?

-- Availability – Kansas requires the resident agent be available at the principal address during normal business hours.
+- Availability – Kansas requires the resident agent to be available at the principal address during regular business hours.
 The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.

-- If the Business Expands to Additional Locations – If the business will have a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
+- If the Business Expands to Additional Locations – If the business has a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A resident agent will need to be appointed with a physical address in each state.

-How much does a Resident agent cost?If you act as your own Registered Agent, there is no cost.
-Depending on the services provided, a commercial Registered Agent service typically costs between $100-$150 per year.
-Northwest Registered Agent’s service is $125 per year and offers several extras.
-Some entity formation companies like IncFile, include a Registered Agent at no cost for the first year when you register your corporation or LLC with them.
+If you act as your own resident agent, there is no cost.
+Depending on the services provided, a commercial resident agent typically costs between $100-$150 per year.
+Northwest Resident agent’s service is $125 per year and offers several extras such as document scanning and mail forwarding.
+Some entity formation companies like IncFile, include a resident agent at no cost for the first year when you register your corporation or LLC with them.

 A resident agent can be changed by submitting the Change of Resident Agent Name and/or Registered Office Address by Resident Agent form along with the filing fee to the Secretary of State.